Ralph S. Kent

-Ralph Sherlock Kent (August 2, 1878 – April 3, 1949) was an American football coach.
+Ralph Sherlock Kent (August 2, 1878 – April 3, 1949) was an American college football coach.
 He served as the head football coach at Auburn University for the first five games of the 1902 season, compiling a record of 2–2–1.
 Kent returned to Cornell to finish up law school after coaching at Auburn.
 He later become a prominent lawyer in the Buffalo area.
 He married Alice Kyle.

 Kent died of heart disease in 1949 at the age of 70.